onstash/hastons/src/content/notes/take-it-personally.md

 category: "personal-growth"
 ---

-Yes, the title is clear nod to [Michael Jordan's "And I Took That Personally" meme from Know Your Meme](https://knowyourmeme.com/memes/michael-jordans-and-i-took-that-personally).
+Yes, the title is a clear nod to [Michael Jordan's "And I Took That Personally" meme from Know Your Meme](https://knowyourmeme.com/memes/michael-jordans-and-i-took-that-personally).

 When it comes to self improvement, the not-so-obvious part is the self in self-improvement.